factopolis/factopolis/content/_index.md

 title: LieDB
 ---

-LieDB is a non-partisan, collaboratively edited site to track politician's lies.
-We don't do any fact-checking ourselves, but instead provide links to trusted third-parties who have verified claims to be false.

-While anyone is free to submit new material, but this site is not a wiki.
-Contributions are checked before they are posted, and all sources must be credible.

-Political party doesn't matter, and there are no geographical or notability restrictions.
-The only restriction is that the person must be political figure.
-Examples of political figures include:

- * Politicians
- * Political staffers in public-facing roles such as press secretaries
- * Pundits & talking heads

-### What Makes LieDB Different

-#### Focus on Linking Data
+LieDB is a collaboratively edited database of the lies politicians tell and the fact checking that catches them.

+We don't currently do any fact checking ourselves, instead linking to analysis from [trusted fact checkers](/checker).
+While most fact checkers will publish an article then mostly forget about it, LieDB is focused on creating rich, evolving pages which are updated to reflect new information as it becomes available.

-Most fact-checking sites will publish an article, then forget about it.
+Most fact-checking sites will publish an article then largely forget about it.
 If a politician makes the same claim again, or a different politician repeats the claim, they may or may not publish a new article.